-- Observing children at work, individually, in pairs, in a group and in class during whole class teaching. - Using differentiated, open-ended questions that require children to explain and unpick their understanding. - Providing effective feedback, including interactive marking through green pen questions where appropriate, to engage children with their learning and to provide opportunities for self-assessment, consolidation, depth and target setting.
+- Observing children at work, individually, in pairs, in a group and in class during whole class teaching. - Using open-ended questions that require children to explain and unpick their understanding.

-- Book moderation and monitoring of outcomes of work, to evaluate the range and balance of work and to ensure that tasks meet the needs of different learners, with the acquisition of the pre-identified key knowledge of each topic being evidenced through the outcomes. - Use of Proof of Progress (POP) tasks. - Use of KWL grids ('what I know already, what I want to know and what I have learnt') throughout a unit, alongside specific and measureable learning objectives for each lesson.
+- Providing effective feedback, including interactive marking to engage children with their learning and to provide opportunities for self-assessment, consolidation, depth and target setting. - Book moderation and monitoring of outcomes of work, to evaluate the range and balance of work and to ensure that tasks meet the needs of different learners, with the acquisition of the pre-identified key knowledge of each topic being evidenced through the outcomes. - Use of Proof of Progress (POP) tasks. - Use of KWL grids ('what I know already, what I want to know and what I have learnt') throughout a unit, alongside specific and measureable learning objectives for each lesson.

-Pupils attainment and progress in history is recorded by teachers using Classroom Monitor to inform parents and future teaching and learning activities.
+Pupils attainment and progress in history is recorded by teachers using Sonar Tracking to inform parents and future teaching and learning activities.